smitrajani28/python_programs/project/word_to_html/README.md

+Note:
+        For better experiece, it is preferable to word file which is created by word 2013 or later or it could give you some bugs or error.
 To use "word_to_html" file, you should follow this steps: step 1: make sure you have python in your pc(Recommanded python version 3.12)
         To install python download file from this URL and install donwloaded file: